MattWilliamsDev/resume/README.md

 ##### 317.702.4504
 ##### bleacherbum17@gmail.com

+#### Experienced frontend developer with a passion for architecting new applications and helping others to learn and understand new frameworks, techniques, and patterns

 # Technical skills
 ## Programming Languages & Development-Related Proficiencies
 * Frontend application design, architecture, and development